RajeevBaniya/dairy-management-system/README.md

+DAIRY GUARD

-A comprehensive dairy management system
+A comprehensive dairy products ecommerce website

 ## Technologies Used
 - React for the frontend.